-- Our DSL is Diana Wilson (Headteacher) The DSL takes the lead responsibility for child protection and wider safeguarding. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - Out of school haours the DSL can be contacted by phone 07514917771 Or email diana.wilson@kirkleeseducation.uk
+- Our DSL is Diana Z Wilson (Head Teacher).
+The DSL takes the lead responsibility for child protection and wider safeguarding (including online safety and understanding the filtering and monitoring systems in place) - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns on site.

-- When the DSL is absent, the deputy/deputies Donna Todd-Deputy Headteacher, Charlotte Isherwood, APSO, Claire Moscardini, Early Years Assitant Headteacher will act as cover. - If the DSL and deputy are not available Paula Manser/Danielle Laramie, Assistant Headteachers, will act as cover (for example, during out-of-hours/out-of-term activities).
+- Out of school hours the DSL can be contacted on 07514917771 or diana.wilson@kirkleeseducation.uk - When the DSL is absent, the deputy is Charlotte Isherwood (Family Support Officer) will act as cover and can be contacted on 07476971909 or charlotte.isherwood@kirkleeseducation.uk - If the DSL and deputy are not available, Donna Todd or Claire Moscardini will act as cover (for example, during out-of-hours/out-of-term activities).